 Serengeti’s watering holes also attracts all kinds of Tanzania wild animals, from towering giraffes to the tiny dik-diks, a miniature species of antelope.
 With luck, you can spot Africa’s entire “Big 5” safari stars- elephant, buffalo, lion, leopard, and rhino.

-Day 5: Serengeti National Park / Ngorongoro Crater
+Day 5: Serengeti National Park / Ngorongoro Crater for a Memorable 7 Days Tanzania Family Safari Vacation

 Day five of your 7 Days Tanzania Family Safari will start with a morning safari during which you will look out for cackling jackals, brave honey badgers or long-necked ostriches strutting through the grass.
-You will then have a picnic breakfast surrounded by the vast savanna before heading out of the Serengeti National Park on the way to the Ngorongoro Conservation area.

 Once you settle into the lodge on the Ngorongoro Crater rim, enjoy a delicious lunch to fuel up for your next adventure.
-In the afternoon, join a park ranger for a walk along the rim of the crater, observing the small flora and fauna that make this biodiverse spot so spectacular.
+In the afternoon, join a park ranger for a walk along the rim of the crater, observing the small flora and fauna that make this bio-diverse spot so spectacular.

 Keep your eyes open for inspiration, as after the walk concludes, you’ll head back to the lodge to meet an artist from the local community who will guide you through a painting class.
 You will get to use your own canvas to illustrate all the things that inspired you on your walk along the rim of the crater.